gdude2002/gdude2002.github.io/index.md

 tooling, community and project management, to name a few.

 As a huge supporter of the open source community at large, you'll find many of my projects are available for free, under permissive open-source licenses.
-You can head over to the [portfolio page](/portflio) for more information on that, or see below for my primary project involvements.
+You can see below for my primary project involvements.

 ## Python Discord (2017 - 2018)